-In particular, the donor renal pathology was scored 0-3 in each of four distinct aspects: glomerulosclerosis, interstitial fibrosis, tubular atrophy and vascular disease (Table 2).
+In particular, the donor renal pathology was scored 0-3 in each of four distinct aspects: Glomerulosclerosis, interstitial fibrosis, tubular atrophy, and vascular disease (Table 2).
 Previous studies have documented the relevance of pre-implantation histological findings on recipient outcomes[7-9].
-None of these studies had been concordant, and the study of Karpinski et al[5] may be considered a pioneering study documenting the relevance of the pathology score over the transplant outcomes.
+None of these studies had been concordant, and the work of Karpinski et al[5] may be considered a pioneering study for documenting the relevance of the pathology score over the transplant outcomes.

-Since the study of Karpinski et al[5], several studies have documented the relevance of the pathology score of donor kidneys over the outcomes, while other studies did not find a similar usefulness of the pathology score.
-One of the most important studies in favor of the pathology score has been the study of Remuzzi et al[10].
-According to this study, the pathology score allows transplant kidneys with a score up to 3 to be used as single kidneys, while kidneys with a score from 4 to 6 are better allocated as dual transplants and kidneys with a score of 7 or higher should be discarded.
-Additionally, the study documents the importance of the pre-transplant renal biopsy for donors over 60 years when comparing the renal outcomes with and without biopsy (Figure 2).
+Since Karpinski et al[5], several studies have documented the relevance of the pathology score of donor kidneys over the outcomes, while other studies did not find a similar usefulness of the pathology score.
+One of the most important studies in favor of the pathology score was Remuzzi et al[10].
+According to this study, the pathology score allows transplant kidneys with a score up to 3 to be used as single kidneys, while kidneys with a score from 4 to 6 are better allocated as dual transplants, and kidneys with a score of 7 or higher should be discarded.
+Additionally, the study documents the importance of the pre-transplant renal biopsy for donors over 60 years when comparing renal outcomes with and without biopsy (Figure 2).

 In a different study, Mancilla et al[11] suggested the utility of zero-time biopsy in the case of living donor kidneys, particularly for donors with borderline renal function or with a history of familial renal disorders[12,13].
-In a study from Kayler et al[14] a correlation of histological findings on pre-implantation biopsy with kidney graft survival was also found but was restricted to vascular lesions, while glomerulosclerosis and low-grade interstitial fibrosis did not have statistical significance.
+In a study from Kayler et al[14], a correlation of histological findings on pre-implantation biopsy with kidney graft survival was also found but was restricted to vascular lesions, while glomerulosclerosis and low-grade interstitial fibrosis did not have statistical significance.

 Based on 371 pre-transplant biopsies and correlating the findings with post-transplant outcomes, Munivenkatappa et al[15] developed the MAPI.
-In the study, glomerulosclerosis, glomerular size and periglomerular fibrosis in addition to vascular pathology and arteriolar hyalinosis were considered in developing the MAPI score (Table 3).
-The authors found that the five-year actuarial graft survival rate was related to the MAPI scoring (Figure 3) and that the MAPI score at the multivariate analysis correlated with the risk of graft failure better than any other clinical parameter (Table 4).
+In the study, glomerulosclerosis, glomerular size, and periglomerular fibrosis in addition to vascular pathology and arteriolar hyalinosis were considered in developing the MAPI score (Table 3).
+The authors found that the 5-year actuarial graft survival rate was related to the MAPI scoring (Figure 3) and that the MAPI score at the multivariate analysis correlated with the risk of graft failure better than any other clinical parameter (Table 4).
 This study suddenly received several comments, which brought up several unanswered questions about the relevance of pre-transplant biopsies in predicting post-transplant outcomes.
 Many of these questions were raised by Nickeleit[16].

-One point that is not clarified is whether wedge specimens or needle biopsies should be used.
-This issue is well described in a further paper[17] that considers wedge biopsies to be safer and superior to core biopsies in finding significant findings.
+One point that has not been clarified is whether wedge specimens or needle biopsies should be used.
+This issue is well described in another paper[17] that considers wedge biopsies to be safer and superior to core biopsies in finding significant findings.

 Another point is whether frozen or paraffinized sections should be used, even if the original MAPI score found paraffinized sections to be more reliable.